mdnestor/chess/README.md

 ## Agents

-Agents are implemented as callable classes (inherited from `agents.Agent`) that take the board as a [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) string and return a move as a [UCI format](https://en.wikipedia.org/wiki/Universal_Chess_Interface) string.
+Agents are implemented in `agents.py` as callable classes that take the board as a [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) string and return a move in [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) format.

 ### Implemented